bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 # Real-time monitoring and analytics

 This use case demonstrates how Quick can be used to process data streams and consume the results to build live dashboards.
 For that, we consider the example of a car-sharing company.
 Their fleet of cars drives around the city.
 All of them emit statuses that, among others, include the trip's and vehicle's ids as well as the car's current position and battery level.

+## What this will demonstrate

+- aggregations on an incoming stream
+- how to join topic data at query-time
+- subscriptions in action
+- the ingest REST API used by an example producer

 A [dashboard](https://carsharing.d9p.io/) displays this information on an interactive map.

 [![carsharing-app](../../assets/images/carsharing.png)](https://carsharing.d9p.io/)

----
 <div class="video-wrapper">
 <iframe allow="accelerometer; autoplay;
                 clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen